sanjeevbrok99/finance-saving-backend-ts/README.md

 Steps to run this project:

 1. Run `npm i` command
-2. Setup database settings inside `ormconfig.json` file
+2. Setup database settings inside `ormconfig.json` ,    ` "ssl": true, ` file
 3. Run `npm run dev` command
 "# maya-finance-api-v2"
 4. In this project we are handeling our database through Directus cms ...So pls go through directus docs and understand how directus works